 Supply chain visibility is an enduring opportunity area.
 There is no better indicator of its shortcomings than the impact of the current COVID-19 epidemic.
 For the most part, procurement and logistics managers are still working in the dark.
 According to a recent survey of 1,700 companies, 81% do not have full visibility into their supply chains, and 54% have no visibility at all.
 What is visibility though?
 Common elements include tracing parts or products along every step of their lifecycle, from raw materials all the way to the final product being delivered to the consumer, and learning more about factors such as material conditions, labor involvement, and environmental impact.
 Attempts to streamline this process are part of an age-old problem — there’s no one-size-fits-all solution due to the varying requirements of handling freight, the varying environments of supply chain, and the varying technological limitations.
 At Dynamo, we often discuss the fragmented, heterogeneous nature of supply chains.
 We see integration and interoperability of platforms as the solution to this.
-The evolution of this interoperability hurdle is summarized well here:
+The state of this interoperability hurdle is summarized well here:

 While digitalization matures, the movement of goods will still need better connective tissue to seamlessly move information and value across heterogenous global logistics platforms, particularly critical information such as bills of lading, certificates of origin, insurance verification, and invoicing.
 Even as EDI-based transactions digitalize many of these processes, there remains plenty of paper-based exchange. - Deloitte FoM Report

-Detailing the Problem
+Detailing The Problem

 Tracking solutions monitor goods on their journey through the supply chain, collecting freight data, and creating actionable insights based on that intelligence.
 Simply put, they capture data from an operation’s supply chain.
 This tracking data provides visibility of the particular supply chain’s organization and often manifests itself in questions like: